-CONDI TION TIMING В Construct stormwater infrastructure to service the development at no cost to Council and in accordance with the approved plans and documents of development.
-This condition has been imposed under section 145 of the Planning Act 2016.
-Prior to commencement of use. С Submit certification from a suitably qualified Registered Professional Engineer Queensland (RPEQ) that the works have been built in accordance with the approved Stormwater Management Plan.
-Prior to commencement of use.
-D Provide registered easements for private drainage infrastructure in accordance with the approved plans and documents of development.
-Prior to commencement of use.
-The easement documents must acknowledge the maintenance, repair and replacement responsibilities of the owner of this development site.
-27 Construction Management Plan A Submit and have approved by Council, a Construction Management Plan (CMP) prepared by the Principal Contractor.
-The CMP is to outline, in sufficient detail, the processes that will be employed to minimise impacts on the surrounding community during construction.
-These processes are to cover the following: 1.
-Material delivery and storage locations 2.
-Waste locations and collection details 3.
-Construction office accommodation 4.
-Contractor / tradesman vehicle parking arrangements 5.
-Works that may make audible noise outside of 6:30am to 6:30pm any business day or Saturday.
-Not less than two (2) weeks prior to commencement of works.
+COND CONDITION TIMING E develop the app ict stormwater infrastructure to service the oment at no cost to Council and in accordance with roved plans and documents of development.
+Prior to commencement of use. ndition has been imposed under section 145 of the g Act 2016.
+C Profess have be certification from a suitably qualified Registered ional Engineer Queensland (RPEQ) that the works een built in accordance with the approved rater Management Plan.
+Prior to commencement of use. infrastru registered easements for private drainage acture in accordance with the approved plans and ents of development.
+Prior to commencement of use. mainter sement documents must acknowledge the nance, repair and replacement responsibilities of ner of this development site.
+27 Constr uction Management Plan A Manage Contrac process the surr and have approved by Council, a Construction ement Plan (CMP) prepared by the Principal ctor.
+The CMP is to outline, in sufficient detail, the ses that will be employed to minimise impacts on ounding community during construction.
+These ses are to cover the following: Material delivery and storage locations Not less than two (2) weeks prior to commencement of works.
 To be maintained current at all times.
-The CMP may include a site layout drawing identifying these areas.
-Composed to reflect any staging requirements.
-Council will generally only approve early starts for large concrete pours during summer (e.g. monolithic concrete pours for basements and suspended floor slabs) Dewatering directly into Council's stormwater system (pipes or overland flow) without appropriate water quality treatment/improvement is not acceptable Traffic control measures may need to be put in place for the duration of the construction works to control contractor / tradesman vehicle parking arrangements, this should be documented within the CMP
+2. 3.
+4. Waste locations and collection details Construction office accommodation Contractor / tradesman vehicle parking arrangements Works that may make audible noise outside of 6:30am to 6:30pm any business day or Saturday.
+The CM these a IP may include a site layout drawing identifying reas.
+The CM IP needs to reflect any staging requirements.
+Notes: 1.
+2. 3.
+Council will generally only approve early starts for large concrete pours during summer (e.g. monolithic concrete pours for basements and suspended floor slabs) Dewatering directly into Council's stormwater system (pipes or overland flow) without appropriate water quality treatment/improvement is not acceptable Traffic control measures may need to be put in place for the duration of the construction works to control contractor / tradesman vehicle parking arrangements, this should be documented within